christian-vorhemus/azure-percept-iot-edge/README.md

+# Acoustic Predictive Maintenance with Azure Percept

 This is a sample Azure IoT Edge module that runs an audio classification predictive maintenance model on the Azure Percept device and sends messages to Azure IoT Hub if a damaged machine is detected.
 README under construction.

+## Background and architecture

 ## Train an audio classifier